MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-billing-and-chargeback.md

 ---
-title: Customer billing and chargeback in Azure Stack Hub | Microsoft Docs
+title: Customer billing and chargeback in Azure Stack Hub
 description: Learn how Azure Stack Hub users are billed for resource usage, and how the billing info is accessed for analytics and chargeback.
 author: sethmanheim